CS:2630, Computer Organization Notes

 The Hawk architecture deliberately incorporates a few elements of older architectural styles, and as a result, those who have learned the Hawk architecture should not be surprised by elements of other architectures.
 Where there are strong contrasts or similarities between the Hawk architecture and others, these will be pointed out.

 Most high level languages do their best to protect programmers from having to learn anything about the computer architecture that actually runs their programs.
 Users of Python, Java, Ada or Pascal, for example, cannot even determine, from within the bounds of the standard language, whether the machine words are divided into bytes.
-C++ and C programmers, in contrast, are free to explore the machine's memory addressing model, but this is more often a source of trouble than a benefit of these languages.
+C++ and C programmers, in contrast, are free to explore the machine's memory addressing model, and this is frequently a source of trouble for new users of these languages.

 ADDSI R3, 1 ; R3 = R3 + 1 ADDI R4, R3, 10 ; R4 = R3 + 10 LIL R5, 100000 ADD R5, R5, R4 ; R5 = R4 + 100000